ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 5. Try intermittent fasting.
 Get very cross by 11:17am.

-6. Take a photo fo the dog every day at golden hour.
+6. Take a photo of the dog every day at golden hour.
 Title the series _A Dog's Embrace of Dusk_.

 7. Brew a pot of tea strong enough to reckon with.